prchyr/RadioScatter/README.md

 ### slightly fancier installation (or if you can't write to /usr/local)
 *********************************

-say you want your libraries and headers installed in some other place than /usr/local, you can set the RS_INSTAL_DIR variable in your bashrc. then libraries will install to RS_INSTALL_DIR/lib and headers to RS_INSTALL_DIR/include
+say you want your libraries and headers installed in some other place than /usr/local, you can set the RS_INSTALL_DIR variable in your bashrc. then libraries will install to RS_INSTALL_DIR/lib and headers to RS_INSTALL_DIR/include

 ```
 cd /your/favorite/source/dir